 About the Lake Michigan Shorelands Alliance

-The Lake Michigan Shorelands Alliance, or LMSA, is a collaboration of land trusts focused on accelerating the protection of significant land and water resources in the Lake Michigan basin through private land conservation.
+The Lake Michigan Shorelands Alliance, or LMSA, is a collaboration of land trusts focused on accelerating the protection of significant land and water resources in the Lake Michigan basin with Gathering Waters Conservancy acting as a convener.
 LMSA members are identifying, protecting, restoring, and managing lands that protect the water quality, wildlife habitats, and the scenic integrity of Wisconsin’s Lake Michigan Basin.

 The watershed of Lake Michigan extends through more than thirty counties in Wisconsin, representing some of the most scenic and ecologically valuable lands in the state.